António de Oliveira Salazar: Colonial policies

 In order to justify Portugal's colonial policies and Portugal's alleged civilising mission, Salazar ended up adopting Gilberto Freyre's theories of Lusotropicalism, which maintained that the Portuguese had a special talent for adapting to environments, cultures, and the peoples who lived in the tropics in order to build harmonious multiracial societies.
 Such a view has long been criticised, notably by Charles R. Boxer, a prominent historian of colonial empires.

-In general, the defense of the Portuguese colonial empire was consensual in Portuguese society.
 Most of Salazar's political opponents (with the exception of the Portuguese Communist Party) also strongly favoured colonialist policies.
 This was the case with João Lopes Soares (father of Mário Soares), who had been minister of colonies, General Norton de Matos, the leader of the opposition supported by Mário Soares and António Sérgio, a prominent Salazar opponent.

 Salazar's reluctance to travel abroad, his increasing determination not to grant independence to the colonies, and his refusal to grasp the impossibility of his regime outliving him marked the final years of his tenure.
 "Proudly alone" was the motto of his final decade.
 For the Portuguese ruling regime, the overseas empire was a matter of national identity.

-In the 1960s, armed revolutionary movements and scattered guerrilla activity reached Mozambique, Angola, and Portuguese Guinea.
-Except in Portuguese Guinea, the Portuguese army and naval forces were able to suppress most of these insurgencies effectively through a well-planned counter-insurgency campaign using light infantry, militia, and special operations forces.
+In the 1960s, armed revolutionary movements and scattered guerrilla activity reached Mozambique, Angola, and Guinea.
+Except in Guinea, the Portuguese army and naval forces were able to suppress most of these insurgencies effectively through a well-planned counter-insurgency campaign using light infantry, militia, and special operations forces.
 However, despite the early military successes, Colonel Francisco da Costa Gomes quickly pointed out that there could be no permanent military solution for Portugal's colonial problem.
-In 1961, General Júlio Botelho Moniz, after being nominated Minister of Defense, tried to convince President Américo Tomás in a constitutional "coup d'état" to remove an aged Salazar from the premiership.
+In 1961, General Júlio Botelho Moniz, after being nominated Minister of Defense, tried to convince President Tomás in a constitutional "coup d'état" to remove an aged Salazar from the premiership.
 Botelho Moniz ended up being removed from his government position.
-His political ally Francisco da Costa Gomes was nonetheless allowed to publish a letter in the newspaper "Diario Popular" reiterating his view that a military solution in Africa was unlikely.
+His political ally da Costa Gomes was nonetheless allowed to publish a letter in the newspaper Diário Popular reiterating his view that a military solution in Africa was unlikely.

 In the 1960s, most of the world ostracised the Portuguese government because of its colonial policy, especially the newly independent African nations.
 Domestically, factions within Portugal's elite, including business, military, intellectuals and the church started to challenge Salazar and his policies.
-Later, despite tentative overtures towards an opening of the regime, Marcelo Caetano balked at ending the colonial war, notwithstanding the condemnation of most of the international community.
+Later, despite tentative overtures towards an opening of the regime, Caetano balked at ending the colonial war, notwithstanding the condemnation of most of the international community.
 The Carnation Revolution brought retreat from the colonies and acceptance of their independence, the subsequent power vacuum leading to the inception of newly independent communist states in 1975, notably the People's Republic of Angola and the People's Republic of Mozambique, which promptly began to expel all of their white Portuguese citizens.
 As a result, over a million Portuguese became destitute refugees – the retornados.
+The Portuguese Colonial War resulted in more than 100,000 civilian deaths and more than 10,000 Portugues soldiers dead.